 - providing legal and consulting services in aid of international legal reform initiatives in partnership with local governments and non-governmental organizations, directed at establishing sound and effective legal systems in developing countries, countries in transition and post-conflict countries;

 - processing complaints before international legal bodies, such as the International Labour Organization and the UN Commission on the Status of Women to enforce international standards protecting human rights and labour rights;

-- providing advice and representation on matters where international law issues are relevant including presenting evidence on the experience of free and democratic societies in Charter/Constitutional law litigation;
+- providing advice and representation on matters where international law issues are relevant, including presenting evidence on the experience of free and democratic societies in Charter/Constitutional law litigation; and

-- litigating the application of Canadian law to foreign enterprises operating in Canada and the operation of Canadian law to Canadian enterprise operating outside of Canada.
+- litigating the application of Canadian law to foreign enterprises operating in Canada and the operation of Canadian law to Canadian enterprises operating outside of Canada.